Printing doctoral theses

 At the end of their doctoral studies, the doctoral candidate submits their dissertation twice to the department:

-1. Manuscript: When the doctoral committee considers the dissertation ready for defense, three physical copies plus one electronic copy (pdf) should be submitted to the department; more on those below.
+1. Manuscript: When the doctoral committee considers the dissertation ready for defense, two physical copies plus one electronic copy (pdf) should be submitted to the department; more on those below.

-2. Final version: Once the opponents consider the dissertation ready for doctoral defense, and the specifics of said defense have been decided on, the thesis should be printed out in its final form and approximately twenty (20) copies delivered to the School of Humanites.
+2. Final version: Once the opponents consider the dissertation ready for doctoral defense, and the specifics of said defense have been decided on, the thesis should be printed out in its final form and approximately fifteen (15) copies delivered to the School of Humanites.

 For further details on preparation and format of the dissertation, see below.